jopeo/jopeo.github.io/about.md

 learned the Python programming language in a period of roughly four weeks with the help of free, online resources including instructional YouTube videos from [Tech With Tim](https://www.youtube.com/c/TechWithTim){:target="_blank"} and [Programming with Mosh](https://www.youtube.com/c/programmingwithmosh){:target="_blank"}.
 Many thanks to these outstanding teachers and developers.

+# Join Us!

+If you are interested in joining our team, please email us at [battleanki@gmail.com](mailto:battleanki@gmail.com).

+While we greatly appreciate help that you may be willing to provide, there will be no compensation for any services rendered at this time.